akkartik/mu/Readme.md

 1. Open source projects become easier for outsiders to comprehend, since they can more confidently try out changes with the knowledge that they'll get rapid feedback if they break something.
+As a consequence, they become more *rewrite-friendly*: it's easier to leave your project's historical accidents and other baggage behind if you can be confident of not causing regressions.

 1. It becomes easier to teach programming by emphasizing tests far earlier than we do today.